nathans1309/coding-blog/posts/csharp_nulls.md

 # What to watch for
 In C#, theoretically any reference type can possibly be null and we should pay extra attention to code that interacts with external sources such as Database interactions, IO streams and Controller endpoints.
 These interactions are known as [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) which make our code harder to maintain, and harder to test.

-# How to handle nulls correctly
+# How to be better about handling nulls
 The bad news is that nulls will exist, but the good news is that we can get better and handling them.
 The best way to deal with a null is to wrap it into a type that forces calling code to handle it appropriately.
 If something is maybe null, then calling code should be forced to handle both a possible value or a possible null.
 Here is the first pass at a Maybe class.

 ```csharp